Azure Cloud

 Admin UI setup

-If you would rather set up Azure cloud in the StrongDM Admin UI, go to Resources > Clouds and click the Add cloud button.
+If you prefer to set up your Azure resource in StrongDM using the CLI, skip this step and read CLI setup.
+If you want to set up Azure as a cloud resource in the StrongDM Admin UI, go to Resources > Clouds in the Admin UI and click the Add cloud button.

 Set the following properties: